SamanFekri/QouteOfDay/README.md

 ------
 ### Events
 ------
-Here are some notable events that occur on January 28 in the USA:
+Here are some notable events that have occurred in the USA on January 28:

-- **1887**: The first Pacific Coast long-distance telephone line was established when Sam Hill stretched a copper wire roughly 300 miles from Denver to Salt Lake City.

-- **1915**: The United States Coast Guard was created from the merging of the Revenue Cutter Service and the Life-Saving Service.

-- **1986**: The Space Shuttle Challenger disaster occurred when the shuttle broke apart 73 seconds into its
+- **1986:** The Space Shuttle Challenger disaster occurred when the Challenger broke apart just 73 seconds into its flight, which resulted in the deaths of all seven astronauts on board.
+- **1998:** President Bill Clinton delivered the State of the Union Address to the United States Congress.
+- **1958:** The first LEGO bricks arrive in the United States.
+- **1935:** Benny Goodman performed the first-ever jazz
 ### Positive Qoute
 ------
-"✨ Believe in the magic within you! ✨ Your dreams are just a heartbeat away. 💫🌟"
+"The best way to predict the future is to create it. 🌟✨🌍"